NithinRaj99/Python-Flask-LanguageTranslatro-AzureAI/README.md

 To Start using this the following steps are needed to be done first:

 # Install Visual Studio Code (if not already installed)
 #Install Python (if not already installed)
   Must have Python 3.6 or above version

   python --version   # code to check python vresion in terminal

-#Create a directory for your code
+  Create a directory for your code
-#Create a virtual environment
+  Create a virtual environment
   Create a Python virtual environment

-  # Windows, macOS or Linux
+  -Windows, macOS or Linux
-  Create the environment
+    -Create the environment
       python -m venv venv

-  # Windows
+  -Windows
-  Activate the environment
+    -Activate the environment
       ./venv/scripts/activate

-  # macOS or Linux
+  -macOS or Linux
-  Activate the environment
+    -Activate the environment
-  source ./venv/bin/activate
+      -source ./venv/bin/activate

 #Install Flask and other libraries

    Run the requirements.txt to install Flask and other libraries

-   #code to run requirements.txt
+   -code to run requirements.txt
      pip install -r requirements.txt

 #Create Translator service
   Go to Azure portal : https://portal.azure.com/